unmeshk/klugscheisser/README.md

 groups:history
 View messages and other content in private channels that test-agent-support-bot has been added to

+files:read
+View files shared in channels and conversations that klug-bot has been added to

 ### Event Subscriptions

 Event Name	Description	Required Scope